WordPress/gutenberg/packages/components/src/ui/create-styles/create-compiler/README.md

 ## Custom iframe support

 Emotion by default does not support iframe styling.
-The G2 solves this by implementing a custom `sheet.insert` that exposes a `sheet.insert` event which can be listened to by style providers to receive styles from outside of the current iframe.
+This style system solves this by implementing a custom `sheet.insert` that exposes a `sheet.insert` event which can be listened to by style providers to receive styles from outside of the current iframe.

-(Q, please fill in some more of the implementation details to this).

 ## Interplated Components